ZhMax/bnbtriton/README.md

 # bnbtriton
 This repository contains modified Triton kernels derived based on the `bitsandbytes` library.
-The library includes quantization primitives for 8-bit &amp; 4-bit operations.
+The library includes quantization primitives for int 8-bit rowwise operations.
-The key features are possibilities to use weights matrices with odd dimensions.
+The key features are possibilities to operate with weights matrices of odd dimensions.

 ## Installation